xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>What is the current stable Ruby version?</h2></summary>
 <p>
-Ruby 3.0 is the Ruby latest version (released Dec 25, 2020).
+Ruby 3.0.1 is the Ruby latest version (3.0 was released Dec 25, 2020).
 Visit the <a href="https://www.ruby-lang.org/en/downloads/releases/">Ruby releases page</a> at the official Ruby website to check for a newer version.
 Each release has a link to a release notes page which details changes and security fixes.
 Note that MacOS users seldom download Ruby to build from source.
 Instead, Mac users <a href="/ruby/13.html">install the latest Ruby with Homebrew</a> or get the latest Ruby version with the installation utilities that accompany a version manager such as asdf, chruby, rbenv, or rvm.
 </p>
 </details>

 <details>
 <summary><h2>What version of Ruby should I use?</h2></summary>
 <p>
 Use the latest version of Ruby for software development (except of course if you are maintaining software built with an older Ruby version, in which case you should try to upgrade the software).
 For running scripts, you can use the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a> comes pre-installed on macOS.
-Ruby 3.0 is the Ruby latest version (released Dec 25, 2020).
+Ruby 3.0.1 is the Ruby latest version (3.0 was released Dec 25, 2020).
 Visit the <a href="https://www.ruby-lang.org/en/downloads/releases/">Ruby releases page</a> at the official Ruby website to check for a newer version.
 Mac users <a href="/ruby/13.html">install the latest Ruby with Homebrew</a> or get the latest Ruby version with the installation utilities that accompany a version manager such as asdf, chruby, rbenv, or rvm.
 </p>
 </details>